 - 1 tablespoon coconut oil

 Alternative flavors, choose either:

-- 1/6 tsp salt (Himalayan, sea salt or kosher salt)
+- ⅙ teaspoon salt (Himalayan, sea salt or kosher salt)

-- 4-6 tbsp sugar (brown or coconut sugar)
+- 4-6 tablespoon sugar (brown or coconut sugar)

 - 1 pinch cayenne pepper (added to coconut oil when making those)

 - to taste sweet chili sauce (or Sriracha)